 Detailed information on check-in procedures, times and locations will be included in your registration confirmation email.
 Additional information will be provided via email during the summer to all intern housing guests.

 A final room inspection with the Office of Conference Services is mandatory before check-out.
 A scheduled date and time for inspection must be made at least three working days in advance of your departure.
 Interns must return the room to its original configuration.
-Interns will be held responsible for any damages, misuse, removal or theft of any College property.
+Interns will be held responsible for any damages, misuse, removal or theft of any University property.
 This includes any and all common areas, hallways, bathrooms, stairwells, fire safety equipment, etc.

 Interns will be held responsible for any excessive cleaning.
 Excessive cleaning includes, but is not limited to, the clearing of excessive trash and/or boxes; removing flyers and/or directional signs; cleaning up spills or leftover food.
 The Office of Conference Services reserves the right to charge interns for all cleaning situations deemed as being excessive.